Electronics notes/Diodes

 LED pixel strings

-These packages are not individually addressable as such.
 Instead, each chips holds one color.
 When it gets told a new color, it takes the one it was displaying and puts it on its output.

-And if you want to change one pixel within a string, you don't say "pixel 5 goes to red now", you send what all colors in the string should now be.
+As such, they are not literally individually addressable - you cannot ask just a single one to change.
+So if you want to change one pixel within a string, you don't say "pixel 5 goes to red now", you send what all colors in the string should now be.

-That means you will need to have remembered what's currently on there, change what you want, then replace the entire string's worth of values again.
+It also means you will need to have remembered what's currently on there, change what you want, then replace the entire string's worth of values again.

 Note that a bunch of these LED ICs have relatively strict timing requirements, in which case the speed of replacing the entire string is relatively fixed.